amitdas022/application-demo/README.md

 -   **UI Focus:** This mode is primarily for testing UI elements, client-side logic, and navigation flow.

 -   **Backend Interaction:** API calls to `/api/okta-user-management` will still occur.
-The backend uses its Okta API Token for authentication to the Okta Management API. **Server-side validation of the user's access token and its associated roles/permissions for management endpoints is recommended for production but not explicitly implemented in this demo.**
+The backend uses its securely configured M2M credentials for authentication to the Okta Management API.

 -   **Security:**  `LOCAL_TESTING_MODE` is for development convenience **only** and is not secure.
 It should never be enabled in production or committed with `true` as its default state.

 -   **Disable for Full Testing/Deployment:** Always ensure `window.LOCAL_TESTING_MODE = false;` (or that it's undefined) and clear `localStorage` when testing the complete Okta CIC authentication flow or before deploying.